DamoM73/turtle_vid_tute/lesson_5.md

 PRIMM

-- *Predict* what you think will happen when you run the code:
+- **Predict** what you think will happen when you run the code:
-- *Run* the code.
+- **Run** the code.
 Did it follow your prediction?
-- We won't worry about *investigating* that code as it implenting code we have used before.
+- We won't worry about **investigating** as there is nothing new in this code.

+---

 This is better, but still isn't great.
-There is a one in ten chance of getting the right number, and each guess is just a stab in the dark, with no knowledege gained from the previous guesses.
-How about we give the user hints?
-Let them know that their guess is too high or too low.
+There is a one-in-ten chance of getting the right number.
+Each guess is just a stab in the dark with no knowledge gained from the previous guesses.
+How about we give the user hints and let them know that their guess is too high or too low?

-Change the `if` / `else` statement into the `if` / `elif` / `else` statement on lines `18` to `23` in the code below:
+Change the `if` ... `else` statement into the `if` ... `elif` ... `else` statement on lines `20` to `25` in the code below:

 ```python
 import random